DUKE GEOLOGICAL LABORATORY

 New York City Earthquakes - Fact or Fiction

 Dr. Merguerian spoke at the Asian American/Asian Research Institute in New York City on the possibility of a damaging earthquake striking NYC.
 Merguerian's research provides the first evidence for surface deformation in response to faulting in NYC suggesting that ground-breaking rupture and seismic activity can not and certainly should not be ruled out for this region.
 Because large magnitude earthquakes have struck NYC in 1737, 1783, and 1884, this new data identifies a potential failure surface along which earthquake energy could be released.
 Given the population, cultural development, infrastructure, and financial investment concentrated in New York City, the specter of a massive earthquake must be considered in revising existing building code designs and emergency preparedness procedures.
 Unfortunately, despite the scientific community’s pleas for action, severely limited emergency planning exists at the present time.
 Clearly, this should be changed as pre-emptive urban seismic planning is an absolute necessity in New York City.
-His AAARI Powerpoint lecture is available online at this link.
+A .pdf (17 Mb) of his lecture can be downloaded here and we're in luck as his AAARI lecture was recorded and is available "live" online at this link.

 27 October 2006